 Ankle sprains are some of the most common sports injuries, often recurring again and again.
 In most cases the ankle is rolled outwards, resulting in damage to the ligaments on the outside of the ankle.

-It is important to get the correct treatment for an ankle sprain as soon as possible after injury and then follow a full ankle sprain rehab program to get back to full fitness and ensure the injury does not recur.
+It is important to get the correct treatment as soon as possible after injury and then follow a full rehabilitation program to get back to full fitness and ensure the injury does not recur.

-Symptoms of an ankle sprain may vary from being very mild to very severe.
+Symptoms may vary from being very mild to very severe.
 With a mild sprain the athlete will likely be able to continue with training or competition.
 A very sever injury will result in hospital treatment and take longer to heal than a broken ankle.

-An ankle sprain will usually occur from a sudden trauma, twisting or turning over of the ankle.
-Pain will be felt in the ankle joint itself although pain will specifically be felt on the outside of the ankle when pressing in on the damaged ligaments.
+The injury usually occurs from a sudden trauma, twisting or turning over of the ankle.
+Pain will be felt in the ankle joint itself although will specifically be felt on the outside of the ankle when pressing in on the damaged ligaments.
 Swelling or bruising may be present but not always in the more mild cases.
 Pain can also be felt on the inside of the ankle from compression of bones and soft tissue.

-Ankle sprains are graded 1,2 or 3 depending on severity and a professional therapist will carry out a full diagnosis and ankle sprain assessment which will include range of motion tests and resisted movement tests to determine the structures injured and extent of the damage.
+Sprains are graded 1,2 or 3 depending on severity and a professional therapist will carry out a full diagnosis and assessment which will include range of motion tests and resisted movement tests to determine the structures injured and extent of the damage.

-Grade 1 ankle sprain symptoms with cause only mild pain with little or no instability.
+Grade 1 symptoms will cause only mild pain with little or no instability.
 There may be some joint stiffness with difficulty walking or running but the athlete is likely to be able to play on.
 Some stretching or perhaps minor tearing of the lateral ankle ligaments may have happened resulting in mild swelling around the bone on the outside of the ankle.

-Grade 3 sprain ankle sprain usually results in a total or almost complete rupture of a ligament.
+Grade 3 sprains usually results in a total or almost complete rupture of a ligament.
 Severe pain will be felt initially with lots of swelling and extensive bruising.
 The athlete will experience gross instability of the joint.

 The most common is an inversion sprain or lateral ligament sprain where the ankle turns over so the sole of the foot faces inwards, damaging the ligaments and other soft tissues on the outside of the ankle.